Pioneering new ways of tackling bacterial contamination

 People with CF already have severely depleted lungs so infection with opportunistic bacterial pathogens could quickly be fatal.

-“We needed a way of identifying these bacteria at a molecular level – and for this we needed DNA sequencing tools.
+“We needed a way of identifying these bacteria at a molecular level.
+For this we needed DNA sequencing tools.
 We were the first to develop a single-gene approach to accurately identify these bacteria.
 We then evolved this into a multi-gene identification tool, enabling us to track the most virulent strains on a global scale,” he explains.

 Tackling antimicrobial resistance